lttng/lttng-docs/contents/installing-lttng/desktop-distributions/archlinux.md

 <a href="https://wiki.archlinux.org/index.php/yaourt" class="ext">Yaourt</a>.

 <pre class="term">
+yaourt -S lttng-tools
+yaourt -S lttng-modules
-yaourt -Sy lttng-tools lttng-modules lttng-ust
+yaourt -S lttng-ust
 </pre>

 If you're living on the edge, the AUR also contains the latest Git masters